w3f/polkadot-wiki/docs/learn-relevant-links.md

 - [Style Guide](https://github.com/paritytech/polkadot/wiki/Style-Guide) - Contribute to the Rust implementation of Polkadot.

-### Polkadot Runtime Environment
+### Polkadot Host

-- [Polkadot Runtime Environment specification](https://github.com/w3f/polkadot-re-spec/blob/master/polkadot_re_spec.pdf) - In progress.
-A complete specification of the Polkadot Runtime Environment.
+- [Polkadot Host specification](https://github.com/w3f/polkadot-re-spec/blob/master/polkadot_re_spec.pdf) - In progress.
+A complete specification of the Polkadot Host.
 - [Polkadot.js](https://polkadot.js.org/) - Tools, utilities and client in JS.
 Polkadot JS is a 3-person development team in Germany and is building the JavaScript implementation of Polkadot.
 - [ChainSafe's Go PRE](https://github.com/ChainSafeSystems/go-pre) is a 25-person development team based in Toronto.
 ChainSafe is building an implementation of the beacon chain for Ethereum 2.0 client in TypeScript and this Go implementation of Polkadot.